-The term “damp rated” refers to the basic construction of these fans, which means that they have a seal around the motor that prevents water from entering the fan housing.
+The term “damp rated” refers to the basic construction of these fans, which means that they also have sealed motors, just like wet-rated fans, that make them moisture and water-resistant.

 This means that if you have a wet area in your house, then you can use a damp-rated ceiling fan without worrying about mold growing inside of it because it won’t get wet out of the rain or snow.

 They should not be used in completely exposed areas that have direct contact with water.
 Damp-rated fans are designed with rust and corrosion-free materials, such as aluminum and steel, just like wet-rated fans.